Written by Jorge Argota · Legal Marketing · United States

 The second is PI and criminal defense in saturated metros where a single click on “truck accident lawyer” costs $200 or more and you need consistent volume to feed the staff.
 And the third is any firm that’s made the decision to grow aggressively over two or three years, where you’re basically reinvesting every dollar of free cash flow into buying market share before competitors figure out what you’re doing.

 So the firms that do this well are mixing those together on purpose.
 They run SEO and educational content to produce the cheaper leads because organic traffic doesn’t cost anything per visitor once the content ranks, and the people finding you through articles are partly pre-qualified before they call.
-And they run PPC on the expensive keywords to catch the high-intent catastrophic cases where the case value justifies the acquisition cost.
+And they run paid search on the expensive keywords to catch the high-intent catastrophic cases where the case value justifies the acquisition cost.

-If you capture some of that 95% with content and then retarget them later when they are ready, you’ve added a lead source that costs a fraction of what bottom-of-funnel PPC costs, which is how the blended number stays profitable even at 25% spend.
+The 95% that most firms ignore: About 95% of people searching for legal information aren’t ready to hire today and they’re just researching.
+If you only target the 5% ready to buy, you’re competing in the most expensive space against every other firm.
+If you capture some of that 95% with content and then retarget them later when they are ready, you’ve added a lead source that costs a fraction of what bottom-of-funnel paid search costs, which is how the blended number stays profitable even at 25% spend.

 And only about 18% of firms are tracking this properly with multi-touch attribution that connects the ad click to the signed case.
-The other 82% are making budget decisions based on partial data, which is part of why so many firms think PPC isn’t worth it when the real problem is they can’t see what the channel is actually producing and they’re spending below the threshold where it would produce anything anyway.
+The other 82% are making budget decisions based on partial data, which is part of why so many firms think paid search isn’t worth it when the real problem is they can’t see what the channel is actually producing and they’re spending below the threshold where it would produce anything anyway.

 Want to see where your firm falls on the growth curve?